ezahpizza/jayesha-lms/README.md

 ## ❤️ Credits

-- Built with love for my mom, Jayashree, and her students.
+- Built with love for my mom, and her students.
 - Powered by open-source: React, Vite, Tailwind CSS, Supabase, and more.

 ---